 The Salon That Began In Gilfach Goch

-On July 4th, 2019, a commemorative plaque commissioned by the Rhys Davies Trust is to be unveiled.
-It will link a terraced house in Gilfach Goch with a shop at Cecil Court, off bustling Charing Cross Road in London.
+On July 4th, 2019, a commemorative plaque commissioned by the Rhys Davies Trust was unveiled.
+It links a terraced house in Gilfach Goch with a shop at Cecil Court, off bustling Charing Cross Road in London.
 Photographs of the plaque can be seen below.

 The house at 15 Kenry Street was the home of the Griffiths brothers, Will, Jos, Jack and Arthur, all four miners from their early teens alongside their father, Joseph, whose story helped shape Richard Llewellyn's novel How Green Was My Valley.

 The language of the home was Welsh, and the brothers were also all fine musicians and great readers.
 The house was full of books and talk and the music of Mozart, Haydn and Beethoven.

 In 1946, the brothers came together in London to establish a bookshop they called Griffs, a 4 Cecil Court, which very soon began to attract others from Wales living in or visiting London -- Dylan Thomas, Rhys Davies, Richard Burton, Gwyn Jones, Geraint Dyfnallt Owen, Bob Owen Croesor among many.
 Griffs, London’s Welsh bookshop, was the place to be.
 It was often referred to as ‘the best bookshop in Wales’ despite its London location.